kevoree-modeling/tutorial/step0_helloworld/README.md

 newDistrict_1.setName("District_1");
 ```

-Objects can also be create outside of the view by giving directly the time and universe value (in double)
+Objects can also be created outside of a view giving directly the time and universe (double values)

 ```java
 District newDistrict_2 = model.createDistrict(BASE_UNIVERSE, BASE_TIME);
 newDistrict_2.setName("District_1");
 ```

-To add an object in a relationship, man can use add<refName> methods such as:
+To add an object in a relationship, one can use the **add<refName>** methods:

 ```java
 city.addDistricts(newDistrict_1);
 city.addDistricts(newDistrict_2);
 ```

-The City object and associated objects can be saved as JSON using the following line:
+The City object and its associated objects can be saved as JSON using the following line:

 ```java
 baseView.json().save(city, new KCallback<String>() {